MoonLight314/MoonLight314.github.io/_posts/2021-06-21-DCGAN_Paper_Review_EN.md

 <br>
 <br>

-* 이번 Post에서는 DCGAN Paper Review를 해 보았습니다.
+* In this post, I've reviewed DCGAN paper.

 <br>

-* 다음에는 DCGAN의 실제 Code를 살펴보도록 하겠습니다.
+* Next, let's look at the actual code of DCGAN.